jarviscanada/jarvis_data_eng_LiamGentile/linux_sql/README.md

 ## Introduction

-The goal of this project was to create a set of tools that allow a user to monitor different nodes connected in a Linux cluster by tracking each node's hardware specifications and resource usage in real time, and connecting that data automatically to a database.
+The goal of this project was to create a set of tools that allow a user to monitor different nodes connected in a Linux cluster by tracking each node's hardware specifications and resource usage in real time and connecting that data automatically to a database.

 ## Architecture & Design